dobots/service-duplicator/README.md

 # Reverse proxy based on a header's value

-(This code is based on the code (and takes inspiration) from: https://github.com/vidosits/header-pattern-proxy) This middleware can be used to reverse proxy a request based on a headers value, e.g. based on the value of `X-Forwarded-User` from something like [thomseddon/traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth).
+(This code is based on the code (and takes inspiration) from: https://github.com/acouvreur/sablier) This middleware can be used to manage the automatic deployment and scaling of services in Kubernetes, for the purpose of setting up a personal environment for the logged in user.

-Compared to the original setup, this version allows more complex, dynamic target URLs, partially based on the original URL and the header field.
-The code also contains better caching, for better performance.
+Compared to the original application (Sablier), this is a much more specialized, focused plugin for a very specific task.

+It main purpose: based on a header field, check to see if there exists a specific service.
+If not, copy-n-modify a generic example service to provide the requested service.

 ## Configuration